False Claims Act and Qui Tam

 Won dismissal of qui tam complaint against a national health insurer and its subsidiary alleging kickbacks to providers for referrals of dual-eligible Medicare and Medicaid beneficiaries for plan enrollment.

-Won dismissal of a qui tam complaint filed against a national finance corporation, alleging company fraudulently obtained over US$4.6bn in loans from the Federal Financing Bank and Farmer Mac.
+Won dismissal of a qui tam complaint filed against a national finance corporation, alleging company fraudulently obtained over $4.6 billion in loans from the Federal Financing Bank and Farmer Mac.

 Settled qui tam claim against major pharmaceutical companies alleging engagement in a scheme to misidentify certain “innovator” drugs as “non-innovator” to reduce Medicaid rebates owed to states.

-Successful defense of leading research institutions in an FCA investigation involving multiple federal agencies and over US$1bn of federal funding.
+Successful defense of leading research institutions in an FCA investigation involving multiple federal agencies and over $1 billion of federal funding.

 Won dismissal of qui tam complaint brought against a state student loan authority relating to student loan subsidies.
 Dismissal affirmed by the United States Court of Appeals for the Fourth Circuit.